ferrous-systems/rust-training/training-slides/src/advanced-strings.md

 ## `&str`

 - A "string slice reference" (or just "string slice")
--   Usually only seen as a borrowed value
 - The bytes it points at may be anywhere: heap, stack, or in read-only memory

 ```mermaid
 flowchart LR